 The single-ended configuration may be considered for applications requiring a unipolar output voltage.
 Connecting a resistor from either one of the outputs to ground will convert the output current into a ground-referenced voltage signal.
-To improve on the DC linearity an I-to-V converter can be used instead.
-This will result in a negative signal excursion and, therefore, requires a dual supply amplifier.
+To improve on the dc linearity by maintaining a virtual ground, an I-to-V or op amp configuration may be considered.